‘What Is Aromatherapy?’

-The extracted oils have a wide range of medicinal uses and can be used in candles, diffusers, lotions and sprays in order to benefit from their healing aromas.
+The extracted oils have a wide range of medicinal uses.
+They can be used in candles, diffusers, lotions, and sprays in order to benefit from their healing aromas.

-Inhaling Essential Oils – When inhaled, the aroma from different essential oils offer both physical as well as emotional benefits.
-The aroma from the oils stimulates specific parts of the brain, which then triggers off that particular oil’s healing benefits.
+When inhaled, the aroma of a particular essential oil may offer physical or emotional benefits or both.
+The aroma of the oils stimulates specific parts of the brain, which then triggers off the healing benefits of that oil.
 In addition, the natural chemicals also offer therapeutic benefits when inhaled into the lungs.

 A great example is eucalyptus essential oil.
-When put in a diffuser and inhaled, the aromas of eucalyptus oil help ease congestion in the nose and chest.
-I’ve tried it and the results are almost immediate.
+When put in a diffuser and inhaled, eucalyptus oil helps ease congestion in the nose and chest.
+I use it all the time and the results are almost immediate.

 Some oils can be mixed with a carrier oil and applied directly to the skin.
 When applied topically, the essential oils are absorbed through the pores of the skin.
 Once absorbed they travel through the bloodstream, promoting whole-body healing.

-Diluted essential oils can be applied on the crown of your head, behind the ears, upper and lower back, abdomen, temples, neck, under the nose, inside the wrists and on the collarbone.
-These areas are pulse points, which are usually warmer parts of the body and help act as a natural diffuser to distribute the oils into the air so that you can inhale them.
+Diluted essential oils can be applied on the crown of your head, behind the ears, upper and lower back, abdomen, temples, neck, under the nose, inside the wrists, and on the collarbone.
+These areas are pulse points and help act as a natural diffuser to distribute the oils into the air so that you can inhale them.

-Ingesting Essential Oils – Some essential oils can be ingested but it is advisable to do so only under the supervision and authorization of a physician.
+Precaution – It is advisable to ingest essential oils only under the supervision and authorization of a physician.

 In addition to using essential oils, aromatherapy also encourages the use of a few other complementary all-natural ingredients such as sea salts, muds, clays, herbs, sugars, and cold-pressed vegetable oils.
 No synthetic ingredients are ever used.

 Other Benefits of Aromatherapy

 In addition to therapeutic benefits at physical and psychological levels, essential oils can also be used in several other applications.
-Some oils can be used in laundry and household cleaners while others act as a natural insect repellent and pesticide.
+Some oils can be used in laundry and household cleaners while others act as a natural insect repellent and pesticides.